aliakseych/yasws/README.md

 // Creating a testRouter, which base path will be /test/ const testRouter = new SmallRouter("test/")

+// This middleware just passes some text argument.
+// But it can go more, for example - passthrough DB session const someMiddleware: SomeMiddleware = new SomeMiddleware("Some real data (yes. it's 100% real)")
+// Registring SomeMiddleware to testRouter testRouter.addMiddleware(someMiddleware)

 // Creating a testSubRouter
 const testSubRouter = new SmallRouter("subtest/")
 // It's path will be /test/subtest/, sbecause it's added to